jue89/node-tubemail/README.md

 #### Property: port

 The actual port *Tube Mail* is listening on for incoming connections.
-This is quite handy if you specified several ports.
+This is quite handy if you specified several listen ports.

 #### Property: fingerprint